What Are Stem Cells?

 Cardiac & Pulmonary Diseases

 Cardiac disease is the most common killer in the United States.
 Every day, 2,200 people die from cardiovascular diseases—that’s 1 in every 3 deaths.
-Stem cells have the potential to help with the treatment of cardiac and pulmonary conditions such as a heart attacks, myocardial infarctions, congestive heart failure, ischemic heart disease, COPD, and pulmonary fibrosis.
+Stem cell therapy has the potential to help with cardiac and pulmonary conditions such as a heart attacks, myocardial infarctions, congestive heart failure, ischemic heart disease, COPD, and pulmonary fibrosis.
 The purpose of our research protocols is to target inflammation, reducing it; regenerating cells lost in cardiac ischemia, replacing damaged or diseased heart-muscle cells, and promoting the development of new coronary artery branches.
 The latter can be effected through the production of substances like the angiogenesis factor.
 When an intravenous dose of SVF or stem cells is given, the infused molecules and cells pass through the heart to the vast capillary network of the lungs, where a significant proportion of the cells stay.
 There they participate in various repair processes, which, according to published results and our own, often improve gaseous exchange and may result clinical improvement.

 Autoimmune diseases happen when the body’s immune system turns against itself and starts mistakenly attacking healthy cells.
 Many disease processes are considered autoimmune, and many of those conditions have shown response to research protocols using stem cell therapy, including lupus, hepatitis, Crohn’s disease, rheumatoid arthritis, scleroderma, myasthenia neuropathy, CIDP, and ulcerative colitis.
 Deploying stem cells in these diseases may reduce inflammation of affected organs and tissues, regenerate damaged cells and tissue, and help modulate the immune response by possibly block compliment reactions.